Bracket slice and assignment methods adapted for random vectors and arrays.

 that works both atomic and rv objects, use impute(x, ...) <- value

-instead of x[...] <- value
+instead of x[...] <- value.

 Extracting rv objects works the same way as extracting components of a numerical vector or array.
 The return value is always an object of class 'rv'.
 Type ?Extract for details.

-Note: the index arguments (i
+Note: the index arguments (i, j, etc.) must be

 constants, but this may change in the future.

-%Note: the index arguments (i
+%Note: the index arguments (i, j, etc.) may be %themselves

 random variables, however they will be coerced %into integers, as one